Attull/React-Interview-Question/README.md

+# ReactJS Interview Questions Answers

+Looking forward to appearing in React Interview, here are the Important Interview Questions with Answers only for you.

 ### 1. How does React work?
 How does Virtual-DOM work in React?

 In React, the DOM is the representation of an HTML or XML document in memory, and the React DOM is a package that allows React components to render and update the actual DOM.
 When a React component’s state or properties change, the React DOM updates the actual DOM to reflect those changes.